 To examine their participation in the oppressive, capitalist, white supremacist system that still rules every aspect of our lives — yes, even our creative businesses.
 This is a system that many of our fellow creatives and business owners have learned how to operate in just to live.

 As a photographer and brand consultant specializing in inclusive branding rooted in core values, I spend a lot of time guiding people through the challenging process of identifying and disrupting their own bias, before they can create and share content that’s welcoming and inclusive.

-Here is how you can create lasting change through your own inner work:
+How you can create lasting change through your own inner work

 After you go through the process of doing this deep, often uncomfortable work, then and only then can you get into creating content that speaks to inclusion in a way that’s rooted in core values.